chocolateboy/uncommonjs/README.md

 # GLOBALS

-When this shim is loaded, the following variables are defined if they're not defined already.
+When this shim is loaded, the following global variables are defined if they're not defined already.
 Unless noted, they should have the same behavior as the corresponding values in Node.js and other CommonJS environments.

 ## exports